bsaintjo/cawlr-rs/README.md

 **C**hromatin **a**ccesibility **w**ith **l**ong **r**eads (`cawlr`) is a tool for detecting accessible regions of chromatin on single molecules.
 The tool works with nanopore data via [`nanopolish`](https://github.com/jts/nanopolish) or PacBio data via [`kineticsTools`](https://github.com/PacificBiosciences/kineticsTools).

 `cawlr` is flexible and can work with data that uses various modifications for chromatin accessibility detection.
-Outputs of all `cawlr` modules are in parquet format can be manipulated via any programming language that has an [Apache Arrow](https://arrow.apache.org/install/) library.
+Outputs of all `cawlr` modules are in Apache Arrow format can be manipulated via any programming language that has an [Apache Arrow](https://arrow.apache.org/install/) library.
 Furthermore, `cawlr` includes various scripts for plotting and evaluating the results.

 - [cawlr 𓅨](#cawlr-𓅨)
   - [Installation](#installation)